smartgeber Logo

 Personal Experiences with Pumpkin Spacing

-Many gardeners have found that experimenting with pumpkin spacing can lead to better results.
-Some have noted that wider spacing leads to larger pumpkins, while others have found success with closer spacing for smaller varieties.
-Don't be afraid to try different spacing arrangements to see what works best in your garden.
+Many gardeners have found that experimenting with different pumpkin spacing can lead to better results.
+Some have discovered that slightly wider spacing leads to larger pumpkins, while others have found that closer spacing works well in their specific climate.
+Don't be afraid to try different approaches and see what works best for you.

 Last updated 3 mins ago